-This page shows you how to perform basic operations for a project that has already been instrumented with Stackdriver Trace.
+This page shows you how to perform basic operations for a project that is using Stackdriver Trace.

-Trace is automatically enabled for all apps running on the App Engine standard environment.
-For apps running on a VM or a container, including VM instances from Compute Engine and App Engine flexible environment, and containers in Kubernetes Engine, see the Setup page for details on how to instrument your application in various environments and languages.
+Trace is automatically enabled for all applications running on App Engine standard environment.
+For applications running on a VM or a container, including VM instances from Compute Engine and App Engine flexible environment, and containers in Google Kubernetes Engine, see Setting up Stackdriver Trace page for details on how to instrument your application in various environments and languages.

 Before you begin

 The trace overview is the default view in Trace.
 This page displays latency data and summary information, such as the number of trace spans ingested in the current and previous month.

 Go to the Trace list page to view a list of recent requests to your application.